jshuadvd/hacks-n-notes/networks.md

 ### DNS Spoofing
 - When a hacker breaks into a DNS Server and changes a domain name cache to point to a different IP address.

+## Packets and routers

+- Data is chunked into packets and each of these travel in different routes from sender to receiver.